cdobbi/Rabbit-Coat-Calculator/README.md

-Each parent contributes one allele from each gene pair to each offspring All possible combinations are calculated using Punnett square logic Phenotypes (observable traits) are determined based on dominance relationships between alleles 10 random offspring are generated from the possible combinations to show variety Genetic Notes
+Each parent contributes one allele from each gene pair to each offspring All possible combinations are calculated using Punnett square logic Phenotypes (observable traits) are determined based on dominance relationships between alleles 10 random offspring are generated from the possible combinations to show variety.

+Genetic Notes
 Dominance: Some alleles are dominant over others (e.g., E over e, A over a)
 Co-dominance: Some genes show intermediate effects when heterozygous